The engineers' report

 When will the library reopen?

 The building will remain closed until further notice.
-Now that we have the report we can start to investigate options and make some decisions about what approach we take to repairs.
+Now that we have the engineering report we can start to investigate options and make some decisions about what approach we take.
+Professor Ken Elwood, Faculty of Engineering, The University of Auckland, will lead the process of facilitating a group of construction and engineering industry experts in finding the right way forward for the Central Library building.

 Does this mean we’re getting a new library?